0x7f9/datalok/README.md

 # d a t a l o k

 A fast and simple CLI (command line interface) data locking tool requiring only a custom made password file as a cipher key.
-Capable of encrypting any data stored on disk and restoring all data to original state.
+Capable of encrypting any data stored on disk and decrypting all data to its original state.

-### Overview

-Datalok generates random values (a nonce and salt) for each file encrypted.
-These values along with the file extension, are combined and encrypted using stored values within the binary's code.

-**The encrypted file contains**:
+**A encrypted file contains**:
-- File contents
+- File contents - Original file contents
-- Combined values
+- Combined values - File extension, nonce and salt

-**How the encryption process works**:
+**How the process works**:
 1. The ```File contents``` are encrypted and stored within ```file_name.lok```.
 2. The nonce and salt used for encryption, and the file extension are combined.
 3. The ```Combined values``` are encrypted using stored values within the binary's code and then stored within the new ```file_name.lok```.
 4. The original file is removed from the system.

 During decryption, the ```Combined values``` are decrypted first, then using these values to decrypt the ```File contents``` and restore the file to its orginal state.